-MVP is usually identified during a clinical exam.
+MVP is usually identified during a clinical exam on cardiac auscultation.
 Echocardiography confirms the diagnosis.
-This disorder is the most common cause of Non-ischemic mitral valve regurgitation in developed countries.
-Symptomatic patients may need Mitral valve repair.
+This disorder is the most common cause of the non-ischemic mitral valve is mitral regurgitation in the US.

 MVP usually occurs as an isolated condition in connective tissue disorders such as Marfan syndrome, Loeys-Dietz syndrome, Ehlers-Danlos syndrome, osteogenesis imperfecta, pseudoxanthoma elasticum, and aneurysms-osteoarthritis syndrome.

-MVP is associated with symptoms of atypical chest pain, palpitations, dyspnea on exertion, and exercise intolerance.
+MVP can be asymptomatic and can also present with symptoms of atypical chest pain, palpitations, dyspnea on exertion, and exercise intolerance.
 Other symptoms such as anxiety, low blood pressure, and syncope suggest autonomic nervous system dysfunction.
-Occasionally, supraventricular arrhythmias are seen suggesting increased parasympathetic tone.
+Occasionally, supraventricular arrhythmias are seen suggesting an increased parasympathetic tone.

-In MVP, the mid-systolic click is followed by last systolic murmur.
+In MVP, the mid-systolic click is followed by a late systolic murmur.
 This finding is commonly heard at the apex.
 The murmur of MVP varies with position.
-The murmur is accentuated when the patient is standing and in Valsalva maneuver (systolic click comes earlier, and murmur is longer) and diminishes when the patient is squatting (systolic click comes later, and murmur is shorter).
+The murmur is accentuated when the patient is standing and in the Valsalva maneuver (systolic click comes earlier, and the murmur is longer) and diminishes when the patient is squatting (systolic click comes later, and the murmur is shorter).

 The most useful method of making a diagnosis of MVP is by echocardiogram.
 M-Mode echocardiography is not used to diagnose MVP.
 This is because the normal movement of the base of the heart can mimic or mask MVP.
 The two- or three-dimensional echocardiogram allows measurement of leaflet thickness and displacement relative to the annulus.